-i Note: RSL files are stored on the NFM-P in /opt/nsp/nfmp/nelogs/Wavence/.
+Note: RSL files are stored on the NFM-P in /opt/nsp/nfmp/nelogs/Wavence/.
 Folders are created for each nodeID from which files were retrieved, containing a RSLFiles folder where the RSL files are located.

-2.11 To retrieve I&C files stored by Wavence devices
+2.12 To retrieve I&C files stored by Wavence Release 23A or later devices using the NFM-P

 I&C file retrieval is supported on MSS-4/8 nodes, Wavence Release 23A or later.
+For older releases, see 2.13 "To retrieve I&C files stored by Wavence Release 22 or earlier devices using the NFM-P" (p.
+79).

 Before you can retrieve I&C files from a Wavence device, a File Retrieval Policy must be configured for the device.
-See 2.8 "To assign a file retrieval policy to a Wavence device" (p.
-67) for information about assigning a policy, and 2.7 "To create or modify a file retrieval policy" (p.
-66) for information about configuring a policy.
+See 2.9 "To assign a file retrieval policy to a Wavence device in the NFM-P" (p.
+75) for information about assigning a policy, and 2.8 "To create or modify a file retrieval policy in the NFM-P" (p.
+75) for information about configuring a policy.